Operators

 Without parentheses,

-*and/are evaluated before+and-.Functions evaluate inside out, wrap intermediate steps if readability matters.
+*and/are evaluated before+and-.Functions evaluate inside out.

 Shape rule of thumb: